edbaranov/On-Computing-Scalable-t-wise-Coverage-Estimator-Experiments/README.md

 SamplingCA is available at [https://github.com/chuanluocs/SamplingCA](https://github.com/chuanluocs/SamplingCA)

-The modification described in the paper can be found in changes.patch file in the supplementary materials.
+The modification described in the paper can be found in changes.patch file.
 The installation is the following:
 1) `cd SamplingCA`
 2) `git apply /path/to/changes.patch`
 3) `make`